Padma Purana: Contents

 This text exists in two different versions (Recensions), the Bengal and the west Indian.
 The Bengal recension consists of Five Khandas (Sections): Shrishti Khanda, Bhumi Khanda, Svarga Khanda, Patala Khanda and Uttara Khanda.
 The latter recension consists of Six Khandas: Adi Khanda (also known as the Svarga Khanda in some printed editions), Bhumi Khanda, Brahma Khanda, Patala Khanda, Srishti Khanda and Uttara Khanda.
 The Bhumi Khanda of the Bengal recension contains additional thirteen chapters, while the Patala Khanda of this recension contains thirty-one additional chapters.
 The Srishti Khanda can be divided into two parts and the second part is not found in the Bengal recension.

 The first eighteen chapters of the first part (Khanda) of the text is notable for its description of lake Pushkar, near Ajmer in Rajasthan as a Brahma pilgrimage site, followed by chapters with Vishnu-oriented presentation.

 The second part of the text is called Bhumikhanda, and is largely a book of legends woven into a pilgrimage guide.
-The third part of the text, called Svargakhanda, presents Cosmology, geography of India, its rivers and description of places.
+The third part of the text, called Svargakhanda, presents Cosmology, Geography of India, its rivers and description of places.
+It also describes the importance of the sacred thread Trivrutsutram (Janeu) and its construction materials cotton or silk thread provided by Lord Brahma to Brahmins.

 The fourth part of the text, called Brahmakhanda, glorifies Vishnu, discusses seasons, festivals such as one dedicated to Goddess Radha, rituals and Tulasi plant.
 The fifth part of the text, called Patalakhanda, presents Rama as an Incarnation of Vishnu, Sita as an Incarnation of Lakshmi, and presents a version of their story that is different from one found in the Valmiki's Ramayana.
 The fifth part also includes chapters where Shiva and Parvati discuss the character of Krishna, as well as significant collection of chapters which glorify Shiva.

 The last part, called Uttarakhanda, contains legends and mythology associated with Indian festivals, eighteen chapters called as Gita Mahatmya, followed by chapters of Bhagavata Mahatmya and Shiva Gita, discussion of soul and liberation, quotes from the Upanishads, Yoga and the Advaita Vedanta doctrines.
 The text, in some versions of the manuscripts, ends with Kriya-Yogasara which is a discussion of ethics and hospitality to guests.